calteeling/charlotte-homicide-analysis/README.md

 The data used in this project comes from the [Charlotte Open Data Portal](https://data.charlottenc.gov/)(specifically the https://data.charlottenc.gov/datasets/charlotte::cmpd-homicide/) which provides crime incident information through a public API.
 To ensure reliability, a backup dataset is included in the project.

 ## Insights
 Overall, I'm really happy with how this project turned out.
-I tried to create an encompasing data analysis project and I believe that it's quite functional.
-It is worth mentioning that the ML is very basic.
-This mainly comes from the fact that the dataset I used is heavily weighted towards 'gun' based entries.
-This causes an extreme reliance on 'gun' predictions for the prediction tool as it rarely returns 'blade' or 'other'.
-If I had to do this project over again I would probably take more time separating the weapon classes such as hanguns and rifles being in two classes, but I didnt want the app to become too cluttered with options.
+I tried to create a comprehensive data analysis project, and I believe it's quite functional.
+It’s worth mentioning that the machine learning component is very basic.
+This is mainly due to the dataset being heavily weighted toward 'gun'-based entries.
+As a result, the prediction tool tends to rely heavily on predicting 'gun' and rarely returns 'blade' or 'other'.

+If I were to do this project over again, I would probably take more time to separate the weapon classes — for example, distinguishing between handguns and rifles.
+However, I chose not to do this to avoid cluttering the app with too many options.

-I'm also really happy with the functionlity of the data.
-When I started the project, it was really important for it to have updated data that it uses from the API.
-In case something goes wrong with the API, there are two fallbacks, one being the most recent json, and two being the archieved json.
+I'm also really happy with how the data functionality turned out.
+From the beginning, it was important to me that the project could access up-to-date data through the API.
+In case something goes wrong with the API, the app includes two fallback options: one using the most recent saved JSON file, and another using an archived version of the dataset.

 ## License